aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

-# Changing Configurations of SIEM on Amazon ES
+# Changing Configurations of SIEM on Amazon OpenSearch Service

 [View this page in Japanese (日本語)](configure_siem_ja.md) | [Back to README](../README.md)